tuvabjornberg/IOOPM-project-Minnesmastarna/proj/code_review_report.md

 # Code Review Report
-Explain how you have used pull requests (PRs) and continuous reviewing of code that goes into "master".

-Ute i arbetslivet gör man detta av flera anledningar:
-    Kvalitetssäkring
-    Utvecklare blir modigare när man delar ansvar för korrekthet När man vet att någon måste läsa koden skriver man ofta bättre kod Man sprider kunskap om vad som händer i projektet till fler

-Redovisa i projektrapporten hur denna typ av kodgranskning har fungerat och relatera till den typ som gjordes under tidigare faser, som var mindre disciplinerad och inte rörde er egen kod.

-Några saker att fundera på:
-    What were the consequences of using code reviews before commiting?
-            (Started, down below)
-    Was it only extra work or did it serve any purpose?
-            (Started, down below)
-    Did you use a checklist or other formalised procedure for the code reviews?
-How did that work out?
-            (Started, down below)
-    How did the colourful diffs on GitHub work as support for seeing what had changed?
-            (Started, down below)
-    How often was a Pull Request pushed back for changes (or similar) before it was merged into master?
-            (Not started yet)
-    How many Pull Request did you make?
-            (Not started.
-Check right before handing in, update with correct number) Were they open for a long time on average?
-            (Not started.
-Check this, some took longer time than others.)
-    Did every coder work in the same manner using Pull Request?
-            (Not started.
-Personal reflection, do as discussion) If you were to restart the project tomorrow, what would you keep and what would you do differently?
-            (Not started.
-Do together as discussion)

-Together with the actual pull request log on GitHub, this file should convince the examiner that you pass Y66.

 # Code reviews and pull requests
 During the course of the project we used pull requests and continuous reviewing of the code that goes into our main branch.
 The goal being to verify code as well as make sure we only push working code (as far as we know) into the master branch.
 The reason being that we wanted to make sure everybody has a good base code when starting on something new.
 If we were to push into main before anything has been reviewed or tested properly someone could be building something based on bad or broken code, which in itself can lead to more issues down the line.